Introduction

 "/ODESolver-HeatEquationExample-result.out";

-The solver is implemented in separate function solveHeatEquation
+The solver is encapsulated within the function solveHeatEquation

 Vector